levomaaa/csbproject1/README.md

 ### Fix

 This flaw can be fixed by removing both `@csrf_exempt` decorators.
 Also, the `{% csrf_token %}` lines in the HTML templates should be uncommented.
-The exact source links for the flaws are provided above.
+The exact source links for the flaws and fixes are provided above.

 ### Screenshots